 This document explains the policy and plan of Lake Superior College (LSC) to prevent workplace violence.
 The policy and plan have been developed in accordance with State law.
 It is the goal of Lake Superior College to achieve a work environment which is free from threats and acts of violence, whether perceived or real.
 The College will work to provide a safe workplace environment for all employees, students and visitors.
 Each employee, student and visitor will be treated with respect and dignity.
-LSC will not tolerate workplace violence of any type, from any source, including threatening or violent actions by
+LSC will not tolerate workplace violence of any type, from any source, including threatening or violent actions by:

-(a) employees, whether directed against students, visitors, or other employees; or
+- Employees, whether directed against students, visitors, or other employees; or

-(b) students or visitors, whether directed against employees or other students or visitors.
+- Students or visitors, whether directed against employees or other students or visitors.

+Part 2: State Law.
 In 1992, the Minnesota Legislature adopted the following into State statute (sections 1.50 and 15.90): The State of Minnesota adopts a policy of zero tolerance of violence.
 It is State policy that every person in the State has a right to live free from violence.
 In furtherance of that policy, Minnesota Statute 15.86 mandated each agency of State government adopt a goal of zero tolerance of violence in and around the workplace.
 Each such agency was also required to develop a plan describing how the agency will seek to eliminate any potential for violence (a) in and around the agency workplace, and (b) affecting the attitudes and behavior of the people whom the agency serves or regulates.

 - A violent act by someone unrelated to the work environment.
 Violent acts are frequently the end result of longstanding disputes or unresolved arguments which can begin with a disrespectful comment or action and escalate to more serious levels of violence.
 A continuum of violence often begins with such acts as name- calling or other negative comments which progress to pushing, shoving, or shouting that can continue into physical assault.
 The complete workplace climate or environment must be assessed in order to prevent violence, rather than merely respond to incidents or violence in the workplace.
 Factors external to the workplace may impact the safety of the workplace environment, e.g., the spillover effects of family violence.

+Part 4: Responsibility for Implementation.
 Supervisors and Administrators have a primary responsibility for ensuring a safe work environment.
 They are specifically empowered to take immediate action to resolve or stabilize violent situations in the workplace, and to protect people from harm.
 Supervisors will ensure appropriate incident response resources are notified immediately when a threat is made or a violent incident occurs.
 They will also ensure appropriate disciplinary responses to workplace violence and aggression are made.

 It is the policy of LSC and the responsibility of its employees, students, and visitors to maintain a workplace free from threats and acts of violence.
 LSC will work to provide a safe workplace for its employees, students, and visitors.
 Each employee, student, and visitor with whom we come into contact in our work at LSC deserves to be treated with courtesy and respect.
 That will be accomplished by encouraging mutual respect among all individuals, establishing open and honest communication, and enforcing zero tolerance for any type of violent behavior.
 LSC will work, through information, training, and enforcement, to foster a work environment and culture that is devoid of violence for employees, students, and visitors.
 LSC’s policy includes: